 What’s more, field force software lets technicians accept work orders, log expenses, and complete inspection/maintenance reports from anywhere.
 They can even forward relevant guidelines that adhere to Australian safety protocols to keep on-site maintenance workers safe.
 These features allow organisations to take a more proactive and efficient approach to asset maintenance, driving down operational costs.

-Adopting the latest technologies to improve asset maintenance can greatly reduce equipment downtime, safety risks, and costs.
+Adopting the latest smart or digital technology to improve asset maintenance can greatly reduce equipment downtime, safety risks, and costs.
 WorkBuddy enables businesses and asset maintenance workers to enjoy many of these benefits with its powerful field force features.
 It provides analytical reports, so companies can better schedule maintenance jobs, track field staff, and keep everyone on task to improve overall efficiency levels.
 Speak to one of our specialists today to learn more about WorkBuddy’s game-changing benefits.